 Roccat Power-grid isn’t a control scheme per se.
-Instead it offers a customizable user interface that can be displayed on a tablet or smartphone.
+Instead, it offers a customizable user interface that can be displayed on a tablet or smartphone.
 It can emulate any keystroke and can incorporate sound and visual cues to let you better understand the status of your controls.
-There are already several useful plugins for Star Citizen on the Roccat web site so you can just right in and select one you like.
-The best part is the software is free, and if you have an old tablet of phone laying around then you have everything you need to run it for no cost at all!
+There are already several useful plugins for Star Citizen on the Roccat website so you can just right in and select the one you like.
+The best part is the software is free, and if you have an old tablet or phone laying around then you have everything you need to run it at no cost at all!

 Suggestions for using Roccat Power-grid with Star Citizen:

 I use an old 3rd generation Kindle Fire that I had laying around to run it.
 My suggestion is to use something you already have, but if you don’t have anything laying around the house, you can grab a new Kindle Fire for around $50 or a used one for $25 to $40.

 VoiceAttack and HCS Voice Packs

 VoiceAttack is a program that allows you to convert voice commands into keystrokes.
 It runs $10 USD and only requires a microphone of some kind for an input.
 I consider it to almost be a must for Star Citizen.
 There’s just something special about telling your ship to “lock missiles” or “fire countermeasures.”

 HCS Voice Packs are premade voice attack profiles for Star Citizen using the voices of stars such as Brent Spiner and William Shatner.
 They cost anywhere from $11 – $20 or so and require VoiceAttack in order to operate.

 If you aren’t going to buy one of the HCS Voice Packs then I’d suggest purchasing a new voice pack for windows.
 You can find many online but I prefer Ivona Amy.